socalrug/msba-python-workshop-2022-07/README.md

 ### Friday July 29: Applied Data Science Fundamentals with `pandas`

-The focus will be on Pandas as the entry into data science specific tasks, drawing from the getting started tutorials: https://pandas.pydata.org/docs/getting_started/intro_tutorials/index.html
+The focus will be on Pandas as the entry into data science specific tasks, drawing from the [getting started tutorials](https://pandas.pydata.org/docs/getting_started/intro_tutorials/index.html).

+Instructor: [Basil Latif](https://www.linkedin.com/in/basil-latif/), Data Scientist at CALSTART.

 * Session 5: Introduction to `pandas`
     * Why tabular data tables are useful for data science (compare to Excel)